 Who is LVNV Funding, LLC?

-If you have seen LVNV Funding on your credit report, be advised that this is a debt purchasing agency that purchases old debt portfolios from other companies.
+You may have seen LVNV Funding on your credit report.
+Understand that this is a debt purchasing agency.
+They purchase old debt portfolios from other companies.
 The portfolios include credit grantors and other debt buyers.

-LVNV Funding, headquartered in Las Vegas, Nevada, may appear on your credit report or letter, but that does not mean someone from the company will be calling you.
+LVNV Funding, in Las Vegas, Nevada, may appear on your credit report or letter.
+However, that does not mean someone from the company will be calling you.

 Unlike other negative items that you may find lounging on your report, LVNV Funding, LLC does not actively pursue delinquent debt.
-Instead, the company subcontracts the debt collection efforts to companies like Resurgent Capital Services.
+Instead, the company subcontracts the debt collection efforts.
+They do this with companies like Resurgent Capital Services.

 Both LVNV Funding and Resurgent are essentially owned by Sherman Financial Group, LLC.
 They work in tandem to secure funds for their business by collecting debt from consumers.

 LVNV Funding can and will pursue you for an old debt.
 This is as long as they have a name, address, account and telephone number.
 These are the basic informational needs of the organization to come after you for money.

 LVNV Funding purchases portfolios of old debt that contains:

 Often times, this is all of the information that they have available to them.
 That is because they are in the market of purchasing old debt by the thousands.
 This means that LVNV may not have other information available to them.
 That information includes dates and recent payment histories.

 Without the correct dates of a debt, LVNV may be pursuing you for something older than 7 years.
 They may also not have current payment information if the previous owner tried to collect and the consumer decided to pay.